 According to the U.S. Environmental Protection Agency, there are five methods of addressing food in danger of being landfilled, as shown in the pyramid above.

 Local businesses, organizations and families are implementing them all!

 Our commercial food scraps collection customers report that keeping food scraps separate from their garbage has made food waste patterns visible.
 They have been able to save money by reducing their purchases of foods seen frequently in the scrap bins!

 Local restaurants and caterers have pre-arranged to deliver surplus prepared food from events to the Nehemiah Project.

 Surplus packaged food can often be distributed to families in need by the Manna Food Project.

 Feed Farm Animals

-Many local restaurants save food scraps for employees or neighbors who raise pigs for personal consumption.
+Many local restaurants save food scraps for pigs being raised for personal consumption by employees or neighbors.
 (Note: pigs to be sold cannot be fed meat scraps.)